Man-Jain/Justice-League/README.md

 ## **Inspiration**

 We have witnessed the era of dawn and dusk of the ICOs.
-Most of the ICO investors doesnít have technical knack to see the completeness of a project by reading its Whitepaper.
-And with recent dumps in the market, ICOs have seen an all time low, main reason being trust. ìWisdom of crowdî whereas can change the current lookout.
+Most of the ICO investors doesn‚Äôt have technical knack to see the completeness of a project by reading its Whitepaper.
+And with recent dumps in the market, ICOs have seen an all time low, main reason being trust. ‚ÄúWisdom of crowd‚Äù whereas can change the current lookout.
 Justice League will change the lookout.

 ## **What it does?**